CauldronDevelopmentLLC/sbx/README.md

 Templates live in ``~/.local/share/sbx-templates/<template>/`` and consist of a ``config.yml`` and an optional ``home/`` directory whose contents are copied into the new sandbox's home.
+Any other files in the template directory (e.g. hook scripts) are copied verbatim into the sandbox config directory.
 See ``sbx template`` below for creating templates from existing sandboxes.

+When creating a sandbox with ``-t``, ``--rule`` and command overrides are not allowed; the template is copied as-is.

 You can edit the sandbox config with: